Niranjana60/Guru99-Banking-Application-Manual-Project/README.md

 The Guru99 Bank project aims to provide net banking facility to its customers.

-I did this project to get hands on experience in Banking application.It was like a virtual learning experience where everyday tasks are assigned.
+I did this project to get hands on experience in Banking application.It was like a virtual learning experience where everyday tasks are assigned to your email.
 It was a great learning experience

 Scope-Functional testing & external interfaces are in scope and needs to be tested.